SebasOcampoo/IoTCamp/FinalProjects/readme.md

 To add test message to the queue you can create a console application like [this](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-java-how-to-use-queues#send-messages-to-a-queue).

 ### Publish
-Deploy this project as Azure WebJob in the Azure API App created before, using VisualStudio.
+[Deploy](https://docs.microsoft.com/en-us/azure/app-service-web/websites-dotnet-deploy-webjobs#a-iddeployadeploy-a-webjobs-project) this project as a continuous Azure WebJob in the Azure API App created before, using Visual Studio.